 Art Studio, a professional undergraduate art degree, provides Western students with opportunities to create, interpret, analyze, and make informed judgments about art, studio concepts, and practices.
-Art studio classes are designed to familiarize students with the principles that shape and inform visual literacy and expression through a variety of practices in art making.
+Classes are designed to familiarize students with the principles that shape and inform visual literacy and expression through a variety of practices in art making.

 The Art Studio BFA continues beyond the BA to a more advanced level.